Harassment and abuse

 - You may not post documents that harass, or invite harassment of, a private individual or group.

-- You may not use titles and descriptions in a way that harasses, abuses, or casts aspersion on a private individual or group.
+- You may not use titles and descriptions in a way that harasses, abuses, or cruelly denigrates a private individual or group.

-- You may not use comments and reviews in a way that is intended to harass or cast aspersion on a private individual or group.
+- You may not use comments and reviews in a way that is intended to harass or cruelly denigrate a private individual or group.

-- You may not post private personal information (such as street addresses, social security and identification numbers, credit card information, phone numbers, etc) in any way, even if the information is “public” or published elsewhere.
-Court documents, arrest records, and other “public documents” must have personal information redacted and completely unreadable before posting to Scribd.
+- You may not post personal information (such as street addresses, social security and identification numbers, credit card information, phone numbers, etc), even if the information is considered “public” or published publicly elsewhere.
+Personal information in court records, arrest records, and other “public documents” must be fully redacted and completely unreadable to both humans and computers before posting to Scribd.

 - You may not post chat logs, tweets, or posts from other social media platforms without all parties’ explicit permission.